Shubham189/ChunML.github.io/_posts/2017-4-8-Train-Faster-RCNN.md

 So now let's suppose you have successfully compiled and run the demo file.
 Next we will talk about how to make one step further: to train your own model.

+### Train Faster R-CNN with PASCAL VOC 2007 dataset

+One problem we may face when it comes to train Faster R-CNN is that the data preparation is somehow tiresome.
+So, it's a good idea to start training using the well-known PASCAL VOC datasets.
+The first reason is, the PASCAL VOC datasets contain everything we need: the images and all associated annotations.
+The second reason is, PASCAL VOC datasets were officially used in Object Detection/Localization challenges to evaluate competitors' model, and of course, Faster R-CNN is among those, so the source code provided by its authors is, obviously enough, implemented to use PASCAL VOC dataset (version 2007) by default.
+It means that using PASCAL VOC dataset, we can start to train the model without having to modify a single line of code!
+After make sure that the training code actually works, we can make further steps to train our own dataset.